sushashi/webdev-rubyonrails/README.md

 This repository is used for the [Server-side Web Development with Ruby on Rails](https://github.com/mluukkai/WebPalvelinohjelmointi2023/tree/main?tab=readme-ov-file) course offered by the University of Helsinki.

+It contains a single application, "Ratebeer", built step by step following the course material.

 ## Week 1
 The application is deployed on render.com with this [guide](https://render.com/docs/deploy-rails#use-renderyaml-to-deploy).